plant with hands in soil

 You may consider yourself too young or the policy too expensive for your circumstances.

-The younger you are the cheaper the cover is likely to be, underwriting will be completed which is the process of assessing your health position and this turn determines the amount the protection will cost you each month.
-The older we get, the more likely we are to experience morbidities which in turn would increase the cost or result in exclusions from the policy.
+The younger you are, the cheaper the cover is likely to be.
+Underwriting will be completed, which is the process of assessing your health position, and this turn determines the amount the protection will cost you each month.
+The older we get, the more likely we are to experience morbidities, which in turn would increase the cost or result in exclusions from the policy.

 A further misconception is that income protection is expensive.
-The cost is linked to the level of cover you need and your health position but if cost is a deterring factor, premium driven cover can be quoted for which could result in a proportional level of cover which may result in lifestyle changes but not long-term financial detriment should a claim arise.
+The cost is linked to the level of cover you need and your health position, but if cost is a deterring factor, premium-driven cover can be quoted for which could result in a proportional level of cover, which may result in lifestyle changes but not long-term financial detriment should a claim arise.

 Alternatively, you may have savings which could sustain your lifestyle for a period of time.
-Depleting these savings, could effectively result in a financial reset and realistically how long would these sustain your current standard of living.
+Depleting these savings could effectively result in a financial reset, and realistically, how long would these sustain your current standard of living?

 Summary

 The objective of this type of protection is to allow for financial continuity should your earnings stop due to injury or illness.
-This is a policy that will pay your bills, enable you to continue going on holiday and allow you to continue investing if you suddenly lost your earnings.
+This is a policy that will pay your bills, enable you to continue going on holiday and allow you to continue investing if you suddenly lose your earnings.

 Although an additional cost during your wealth accrual phase, when it comes to securing your long-term financial security, can you afford not to have some level of income protection cover in place?

-Meet our Financial Planning team
+Meet our Crowe Financial Planning team

-Crowe Financial Planning UK Limited is authorised and regulated by the Financial Conduct Authority (‘FCA’) to provide independent financial advice.
+Crowe Financial Planning UK Limited is authorised and regulated by the Financial Conduct Authority (FCA) to provide independent financial advice.

-The information set out on this page is for information purposes only and is based on our understanding of legislation, whether proposed or in force, and market practice at the time of writing.
+The information set out in this publication is for information purposes only and is based on our understanding of legislation, whether proposed or in force, and market practice at the time of writing.
 It does not constitute advice to undertake a particular transaction.
 Appropriate professional advice should be taken on specific issues before any course of action is pursued.
 Any advice provided by a Crowe Consultant will follow only after consideration of all aspects of our internal advice guidance.

 Past performance is not a guide to future performance, nor a reliable indicator of future results or performance.
 The value of investments, and the income or capital entitlement which may derive from them, if any, may go down as well as up and is not guaranteed; therefore, investors may not get back the amount originally invested.